Deltasthicc/kakuro-project/README.md

 | backtracks  | Dead-end reversions                       |
 | time_sec    | Elapsed wall-clock seconds                |
 | valid       | 0/1 solution validity check               |

+Note: The solved grid printed to stdout is derived by matching solution keys to `(row, col)` coordinates; the runner attempts common key formats to remain robust.
+Always rely on the CSV and `check_solution` for correctness metrics.

 ## 21. Adding New Puzzles
 1. Create a `.txt` file in `puzzles/` following the token format (Section 2).